WATechnology STOP Wasting Shielding Gas

 Narrow Gap Welding

-The desire to weld in joints with minimum gaps has existed since I entered the industry in the mid 1960's.
-However it is even more important today to increase weld completion time and reduce the amount of welding consumables needed.
 My early career was in one of the most prestigious Research and Development Laboratories in the USA.
 We had over 100 professionals in an era where TIG welding was gaining popularity and MIG welding was just being introduced.
 Stick welding represented over 75% of the weld metal being deposited.
-I initially worked in the Submerged Arc field optimizing processes and developing new ones like a 3 wire all AC system that controlled arc deflection in a way that allowed welding speeds to be increased over 50% for the manufacture of gas and oil transmission pipe.
+I initially worked in the Submerged Arc field optimizing processes and developing new ones like a 3 wire all AC power system that controlled arc deflection in a way that allowed welding speeds to be increased over 50% for the manufacture of gas and oil transmission pipe.
 Speeds over 125 ipm were achieved in production where previously 60 to 75 ipm was considered the limit.
 These systems were used in four pipemills in the USA (those willing to invest in the material handling needed.)
 It was also installed in pipemills in Japan, Italy, the UK, Middle East and Mexico.

 My next project, adapt the 3 wire process for welding heavy sections in a relatively narrow gap.